Read, Debate: Engage.

 Air Pollution

-Cement production emits large amounts of toxic substances into the air, which can worsen air quality and lead to respiratory diseases.
+Cement production emits large amounts of toxic substances into the air, worsening air quality and leading to respiratory diseases.

-For example, cement factories have been known to release Sulphur dioxide and Carbon monoxide, which can cause or aggravate respiratory issues, like asthma, or cause damage to central nervous systems.
+For example, cement factories have been known to release Sulphur dioxide and Carbon monoxide, which can cause or aggravate respiratory issues like asthma or cause damage to the central nervous system.

 Heat Island Effect

 Concrete is notorious for magnifying heat on hot days, creating what is known as the heat island effect.
-Pavement can increase urban temperatures by up to seven degrees Fahrenheit.
+Concrete paving can increase urban temperatures by up to seven degrees Fahrenheit (3.9 degrees Celsius).

-This is especially magnified in lower-income areas of cities, which have less green spaces and plants, and more pavement - leading to sweltering heat and pronounced environmental racism.
+This is significantly magnified in lower-income areas of cities, which have fewer green spaces and plants and more pavement - leading to sweltering heat and pronounced environmental racism.

 Concrete Solutions

-Despite the various hazards that concrete and its production generates, humanity is unfortunately far from phasing it out since concrete offers many benefits that are hard to beat.
-No other material can compete with its value for low-cost of production, durability and strength.
+Despite the various hazards that concrete and its production generate, humanity is far from phasing it out since concrete offers many benefits that are hard to beat.
+No other material can yet compete with its value for low-cost production, durability and strength.

-For this reason, concrete was widely adopted to reconstruct war-torn nations after the Second World War, and its ease of creation from widely available natural resources has helped spur the urbanisation in the Global South.
+For this reason, concrete was widely adopted to reconstruct war-torn nations after the Second World War.
+Its ease of creation from widely available natural resources has helped spur urbanisation in the Global South.

-Many scientists and engineers, understanding this impact, have worked to come up with solutions to this issue, the implementation of which could ensure that construction does not lead to destruction.
+Understanding this impact, scientists and engineers globally have worked to come up with solutions to this issue, the implementation of which could ensure that construction does not lead to destruction.

-During the cement-making process, materials are heated at very high temperatures, requiring large amounts of energy - mostly powered by fossil fuels.
-In fact, up to 40 percent of the industry’s carbon emissions come from the heating of cement kilns for this process.
+During cement-making, materials are heated at very high temperatures, requiring large amounts of energy - mostly powered by fossil fuels.
+In fact, up to 40 per cent of the industry’s carbon emissions come from heating cement kilns for this process.

-These emissions could be drastically reduced by decarbonising the energy sources for kiln heating, switching instead to renewable energies.
+These emissions could be drastically reduced by decarbonising the energy sources for kiln heating and switching instead to renewable energies.

-Many plants are already switching to green energy, or improving the efficiency of these kilns to optimise energy consumption and reduce costs.
+Many cement manufacturing plants are already switching to green energy or improving the efficiency of these kilns to optimise energy consumption and reduce costs.

 Alternative clinker

-As mentioned, the calcination process to create Portland cement is the most pollutive activity of the concrete industry, generating 50 percent of its carbon emissions.
+As mentioned, the calcination process to create Portland cement is the most polluting activity of the concrete industry, generating 50 per cent of its carbon emissions.

-Portland cement is widely used due to its low-cost, abundantly available ingredients and reliability.
-However, replacing Portland clinker with an alternative blend of materials - waste materials from production, for example - could reduce emissions by up to 60 percent without compromising the strength of the product.
+Portland cement is widely used due to its reliability and its low-cost, abundantly available ingredients.
+However, replacing Portland clinker with an alternative blend of materials - waste materials from production, for example - could reduce emissions by up to 60 per cent without compromising the product's strength.

 Governments and environmental institutions could focus on regulating the use of Portland clinker, subsidising alternative blends or taxing the carbon emissions from clinker production to incentivise a change in materials.